charfweh/frontface/README.md

 - Cats out the results
 - Cheers you up!

-## :pushpin: Note:
+## :pushpin: Note
-It relies on following tools:
+It relies on the following tools:
 - Seclists for wordlists
 - Nmap
 - Gobuster<br>